redhat-developer/vscode-didact/demos/markdown/tutorial/tutorial.didact.md

 ## But wait, there's more!

 Here are a few ideas for you to explore what else Didact has to offer:

+* Use one of the other types of requirements checks.
+You can see an example [here](https://raw.githubusercontent.com/redhat-developer/vscode-didact/master/examples/requirements.example.didact.md) that walks through all the current options.

 * Put all your requirements in a table for easier parsing.
 You can see an example [here](https://github.com/redhat-developer/vscode-didact/blob/master/demos/markdown/dep-table.didact.md).